 Ricky C. Kue, MD, MPH

 Associate Medical Director, Boston EMS, BPD, BFD

 Dr. Ricky C. Kue joined Boston EMS as an Associate Medical Director in December 2009.
 Prior to this role, he served as the Medical Director of the Johns Hopkins Lifeline Ground & Air Critical Care Transport in Baltimore, MD.
-At Hopkins, he was also an Attending Emergency Physician and an Assistant Professor of Emergency Medicine.
+At Hopkins, he was also an Attending Emergency Physician and Assistant Professor of Emergency Medicine.